 Oatmeal with honey and Turbinado sugar:

 I used the “Quick 1 Minute Oats.”
-I prefer organic raw and unfiltered honey for oatmeal without the hint of flowers or lemon that I enjoy with other recipes.
-And if you’re watching carb and sugar count, cut either the honey or Turbinado sugar.
+I prefer organic raw and unfiltered honey for oatmeal.
+If you’re watching carb and sugar count, cut either the honey or Turbinado sugar.

 Oatmeal or Toast Topped with Banana Slices